-Estimated payroll method The estimated payroll method is the standard method of reporting payroll by an employer.
-The employer must provide the board with an annual payroll report on the required form that includes: - the employer's actual annual payroll for the previous calendar year; - an estimate of what the employer's annual payroll will be for the current calendar year; - a list of all contractors engaged by the employer in the previous calendar year, setting out the labour portion of those contracts; and - any additional information required by the board.
+2.1 Estimated payroll method The estimated payroll method is the standard method of reporting payroll by an employer.
+The employer must provide the board with an annual payroll report on the required form that includes: - a. the employer's actual annual payroll for the previous calendar year; - b. an estimate of what the employer's annual payroll will be for the current calendar year; - c. a list of all contractors engaged by the employer in the previous calendar year, setting out the labour portion of those contracts; and - d. any additional information required by the board.

-Revision of payroll estimates Employers can revise their estimated annual payroll at any time during the year, without penalty, by providing the board with an updated estimated annual payroll report.
-Payment of assessment premiums by installment Employers whose total assessment premium for a year is greater than \$500 may request, subject to board approval, to pay their assessment premium by instalments.
-Actual payroll method An employer may apply to the board to be assessed on their actual payroll.
+2.1.1 Revision of payroll estimates Employers can revise their estimated annual payroll at any time during the year, without penalty, by providing the board with an updated estimated annual payroll report.
+2.1.2 Payment of assessment premiums by installment Employers whose total assessment premium for a year is greater than \$500 may request, subject to board approval, to pay their assessment premium by instalments.
+2.2 Actual payroll method An employer may apply to the board to be assessed on their actual payroll.
 To be eligible to do so, the employer's assessment account with the board (or with another Canadian workers' compensation board) must have been in good standing for the preceding two years, and the employer must have an annual payroll of more than \$500,000.
-If an employer receives approval from the board to report its actual annual payroll, the employer must submit its actual payroll for the month to the board using the required form by the 15th day of each month and pay its assessment premium monthly.
-In addition, the employer must provide the board with an annual payroll report, on the required form, that includes: - the employer's actual annual payroll for the previous calendar year; - a list of all contractors engaged by the employer in the previous calendar year; and - any additional information required by the board.
+If an employer receives approval from the board to be assessed on its actual payroll, the employer must submit its actual payroll for the month to the board using the required form by the 15th day of each subsequent month and pay its assessment premium monthly.

+In addition, the employer must provide the board with an annual payroll report, on the required form, that includes: - a. the employer's actual annual payroll for the previous calendar year; - b. a list of all contractors engaged by the employer in the previous calendar year; and - c. any additional information required by the board.